-Asia manager who called China Tech peak is ready to dive back in
+Asia manager who called China tech peak is ready to dive back in

 You are here

-[HONG KONG] In June, Jian Shi Cortesi said she sold Chinese Internet companies as the sector's valuation had reflected earnings-growth optimism.
+IN JUNE, Jian Shi Cortesi said she sold Chinese Internet companies as the sector's valuation had reflected earnings growth optimism.
 The MSCI China Information Technology Index had already started its descent, and has lost more than 30 per cent since its January peak.

 Now, she has some new calls.